‘Camp’ Camp was the dream of our founder and original Director, Bill Cole.

 Year 24

-214 Campers & Staff converge in southwestern Maine for our first season in-person in three years after the COVID pandemic forced Camp to go virtual for two seasons.
+214 Campers & Staff converge in southwestern Maine for our first season in-person in three years after the COVID pandemic forces Camp to go virtual for two seasons.
 Registration fees were $1775, with Staff fees ranging $50-$1325.

 August 20-27, 2023